Spicy Tahini Pasta with Crispy Tofu

 Store any leftovers in an airtight container in the refrigerator or three to four days,.
 Reheat this dish in the microwave until heated through, Looking for other plant-based pasta recipes?
 Try my creamy Alfredo pasta recipe.

-- ½ cup tahini, or natural peanut butter
+- ½ cup tahini, mix well before using

 - ¼ cup pasta water